 This might make you eligible to continue receiving Social Security benefits even though you are working, and your work is a substantial gainful activity (SGA).

-One critical element of IRWEs is that you, the disabled individual, have to be paying for the medical care or service.
+One critical element of IRWEs is that you (the disabled person) have to be paying for the medical care or service.
 If insurance or another person is paying for the care, Social Security will not deduct it from your gross income as IRWE.

 Here are some examples of IRWEs: